Barclays' Diamond faces grilling in parliament

 Though his compatriots across the Atlantic will be celebrating a holiday marking their independence from Britain, Diamond said he "looked forward to fulfilling" his appointment with the parliament in London, despite having already resigned.

-Barclays' defence tactic of claiming official sanction for manipulating a rate at a time of market crisis drew a sceptical response on Tuesday from the man who was Chancellor at the time.
+Barclays' defense tactic of claiming official sanction for manipulating a rate at a time of market crisis drew a skeptical response on Tuesday from the man who was British finance minister at the time.
 Alistair Darling said he could not imagine the central bank asking Barclays to take such action and said his department would never "suggest wrongdoing like this".

 Britain's third-biggest bank was fined nearly half a billion dollars for its part in manipulating a key interest rate, the London Interbank Offered Rate, or Libor, which underpins financial transactions worth an estimated $360 trillion.

-Diamond is the third senior Barclays official to quit over the affair this week, following fines the bank agreed to pay last week of $453 million (290 million pounds) to British and U.S. authorities.
+Diamond is the third senior Barclays official to quit over the affair this week, following fines the bank agreed to pay last week of $453 million to British and U.S. authorities.

 Barclays said in its submission that it was "ironic" that there had been such an intense focus on it alone, because the company had been the first to settle with authorities over Libor in the midst of a global investigation of the banking industry.